Revelation (short story): Ruby Turpin's vision includes reminders of Jesus' teachings

 The pig parlor setting for Mrs. Turpin's tirades at God allude to the "Parable of the Prodigal Son" that appears in Luke 15:11–32.
 The parable is the story of a father and his two sons.
 The younger son squanders his father's gift of the inheritance he would have received upon the father's death.
 The younger son is so destitute that he takes employment as a swineherd though he still starves as he craves for the food fed to the pigs.
-He returns to his father to work as a servant but before the he can explain that he is not worthy of being his son, his father welcomes his return by giving him expensive gifts and a celebratory welcome.
+He returns to his father to work as a servant but before he can explain that he is not worthy of being his son, his father welcomes his return by giving him expensive gifts and a celebratory welcome.
 The older son, who was at work in the fields, is told of the celebration for the return of his younger brother and is angered by the idea of celebrating a corrupt man and the lack of fatherly attention for himself.
 The father explains to his older son,: "‘Son, you are always with me, and all that is mine is yours.
 It was fitting to celebrate and be glad, for this your brother was dead, and is alive; he was lost, and is found.’"
 The parable for Mrs. Turpin, in which God is represented by the father, is about the God's unending love for all his children (represented by his sons), and forgiveness for those who acknowledge their lack of worthiness that is the essence of the sacramental grace of reconciliation for Roman Catholics.
 As instruction, the parable reminds Mrs. Turpin that she must confess her sins and ask for forgiveness.